Chart Color Schemes

 Parkwood - Ferndale - Lynwood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Parkwood - Ferndale - Lynwood, as per the latest Census evaluation, 85.2% of dwellings were houses, with the remaining 14.8% being semi-detached apartments, and 'other' dwellings.
-This compares to Perth metro's 78.4% houses and 21.6% other dwellings.
-Home ownership in Parkwood - Ferndale - Lynwood stood at 37.5%, with mortgaged dwellings at 39.3% and rented ones at 23.1%.
-The median monthly mortgage repayment was $1,625, lower than Perth metro's average of $1,820.
-The median weekly rent in the area was $340, compared to Perth metro's $350.
-Nationally, Parkwood - Ferndale - Lynwood's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+In Parkwood - Ferndale - Lynwood, as per the latest Census evaluation, 85.2% of dwellings were houses while 14.8% consisted of other types such as semi-detached homes, apartments, and others.
+This is in contrast to Perth metro's dwelling structure which was 78.4% houses and 21.6% other dwellings.
+Home ownership in Parkwood - Ferndale - Lynwood stood at 37.5%, with mortgaged dwellings making up 39.3% and rented ones accounting for 23.1%.
+The median monthly mortgage repayment in the area was $1,625, lower than Perth metro's average of $1,820.
+The median weekly rent figure in Parkwood - Ferndale - Lynwood was recorded at $340, compared to Perth metro's $350.
+Nationally, Parkwood - Ferndale - Lynwood's mortgage repayments were significantly lower than the Australian average of $1,863, with rents being less than the national figure of $375.

 Frequently Asked Questions - Housing